List of Gravion episodes

 Gravion Zwei (超重神グラヴィオンZwei, Chōjūshin Guravion Tsuvai), was the followup to the original series, also produced by Gonzo.
 The series answered the questions generated from the first series.

 Gravion Zwei aired from January 8 to March 25 in Japan, running for twelve additional episodes.

 The opening song for Gravion Zwei was "Kurenai no Kiba" by JAM Project, the ending song was "La♪La♪Bye" by HoneyBee.
-Whenever Gravion assembled the song "Enno Gasshin!
-Soul Gravion!" by JAM Project would play.
+Whenever Soul Gravion is assembled, the song "Enno Gasshin!
+Soul Gravion!" by JAM Project feat.
+Yoshiki Fukuyama would play as its combination insert song.

 Volume 1 of Gravion Zwei was released on DVD in the United States by ADV Films on March 8, 2005 and came with a box for all three volumes.
 Volume 2 was released on May 3, 2005.
 Volume 3 was released on July 5, 2005.
 A complete collection was released on July 25, 2006.
 On March 31, 2009 ADV released the Gravion Complete Collection, containing all episodes from Gravion and Gravion Zwei in one box.

-Both Gravion and Gravion Zwei were created and directed by Masami Ōbari.
+Both Gravion and Gravion Zwei were created and directed by Masami Ōbari, with Fumihiko Shimo writing the scripts and Masumi Itō composing the music.